-For OFMs, value must be compelling and relevant.
-Otherwise alumni fail to engage and the ROI is unsustainable.
+For OFMs, the value must be compelling and relevant.
+Otherwise, alumni fail to engage and the ROI is unsustainable.
 A true OFM doesn’t need to depend on user transactions as a source of revenue.
 To succeed, it must focus on delivering compelling value to the organization's alumni in the form of privately negotiated brick & mortar offers.
 Consequently, OFMs typically have an average discount in the range of 25%-40% off per transaction.
 Because OFMs generally don’t charge merchants to join their network, they must be more selective about who they will allow to join their network – favoring popular local merchants instead of low-usage, online-only merchants.

 Why OFMs Deliver Better Value to Organizations

 In contrast to the OFMs, the free programs have few, if any, direct relationships with merchants.
 OFMs however rely heavily on their direct relationships with merchants.
 This allows them to deliver greater value to your alumni because:

 - They can pass along to alumni the entire discount the merchant is willing to offer, rather than keeping a portion to help pay for expenses.

 - They can negotiate directly for better discount offers;

 - They can execute custom redemption codes and serialized coupon offers to make redeeming easier and more reliable;

 - They can work directly with merchants to provide higher levels of customer service, resolving questions and issues quickly and efficiently;

 OFMs are incentivized to grow the number of alumni who sign up and actually use the discount program.
 The more alumni they can attract and engage, the more the OFM will benefit.
 As the program grows and more alumni use the discount program, the cost per alumni should actually decrease.